IceCreamYou/Tweet/README.txt

   options for nodes are set to 'none' on the settings page.
 $format
-  A string representing the tweet text, optionally with the case-insensitive tokens [url] and [title].
+  A string representing the tweet text, optionally with the case-insensitive tokens [url], [title], and [node-tags].
 If not passed, the format from the settings page will be used.
 $nid
-  The NID of the node for which the twitter link should be constructed.
-$q
-  The absolute URL of the page for which the twitter link should be constructed.
-If this is not the current page, the _title_ MUST be set manually, or it will be incorrect.
+  The NID of the node for which the twitter link should be constructed, or the absolute URL of the page for which the twitter link should be constructed.
+If the URL given is not the current URL, and if $nid is not a NID, the title must be set manually (instead of using the [title] token) or it will be incorrect.

 ==================
 == Installation ==